hpc2n/linux-command-line-101/docs/cli.md

     touch MYFILE.txt
     ```

-    Create a directory (name it anything - MYDIR is just a placeholder):
+    Create a directory (name it anything you want - MYDIR is just a placeholder):
     ```bash
     mkdir MYDIR
     ```